-A woman's nutritional needs are partially modified during pregnancy.
-To support the growth and development of the fetus, as well as to meet the physiological needs of the mother, it is essential to ensure that her diet is sufficient in key nutrients.
-Among these, three minerals have a central role for the health of the mother and the development of the baby.
+A woman's nutritional needs are partially altered during pregnancy.
+To support the growth and development of the fetus, as well as to meet the mother's physiological needs, it is essential to ensure that her diet is adequate in key nutrients.
+Among these, three minerals play a central role in the mother's health and the baby's development.

-In a previous article, we discussed the importance of vitamin B9 and folate during pregnancy.
+In a previous article, we discussed the importance of vitamin B9 and folates during pregnancy.

 In this article, we detail the role of these 3 essential minerals during pregnancy , and how to cover additional needs through a balanced diet and supplementation if necessary.